keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

 <!-- ジョブの視点で見たシミュレーション処理の流れ -->
 Figure\ \ref{fig:simulator-flowchart} illustrates the life cycle of a simulated job.
-When a jobs is generated, it is initially enqueued to the job queue.
-As soon as there are enough number of unallocated computing nodes to execute a job, the scheduling algorithms determines the job to be executed next and pops it from the job queue.
-Subsequently, the node selection algorithms picks a set of computing nodes that can satisfy the requested number of processes by the job.
+When a job is generated, it is initially enqueued to the job queue.
+As soon as there are unallocated computing nodes enough to execute a job, the scheduling algorithm determines the job to be executed next and pops it from the job queue.
+Subsequently, the node selection algorithm picks a set of computing nodes that can satisfy the requested number of processes by the job.
 Then, the process placement algorithm determines on which computing node to run each process of the job.
 After the process placement is completed, the routing algorithm computes and allocates